 This essay has 750 words.
 It begins with an opening paragraph that starts the conversation, inviting you on a journey of understanding.
 Where will it end?
 We don’t know.
 But if the writing is good, we will keep reading.

 Every essay is about something, and that something is more than the details of what you’re writing about.
 What you are going for is affect, the change the reader will experience as a result of reading what you’ve written.
-This is not a user’s manual, after all.
+This is not a user’s manual.
 It’s an essay.

-The paragraph breaks are like deep breaths taken in between stanzas of a song.
+The paragraph breaks are like breaths taken between stanzas of a song.

 Occasionally, one-sentence paragraphs can be powerful.

-A paragraph gives you space to play, to say something more than a simple slogan can convey.
-It is a sandbox, a beat in scene where your reader can get lost in the musicality of the words for a while, enjoying the ride you are taking them on.
-Along this road of discovery, these little but significant demarcations become mile markers indicating we are headed somewhere.
-And we are making progress.
+A paragraph gives you space to play, to say something more than a simple slogan.
+It is a sandbox, a beat in scene in which your reader can get lost, letting the musicality of the words take you some place you’ve never been.

-Sometimes when writing an essay, it’s good to include ourselves in the company of the reader, letting them know we’re all in this together.
-Other times, you want to speak directly to your audience, challenging them, even commanding them to do something important.
-Even other times, I like writing in the first-person, reminding the reader that the narrator is human too, someone who has had real, lived experiences that are relevant.
+Sometimes, it is good to write in the third person.
+Other times, you want to challenge your reader, speaking directly to them.
+Occasionally, it’s important to include ourselves in the company of the reader, letting them know we’re all in this together.
+And even other times, I like writing in the first-person, reminding the reader that the narrator is a person, too—someone who has had real experiences that may be relevant to others.

 In the same way that an essay is a compilation of paragraphs, a book is made up of 500- to 1500-word chunks.
 After that, the work wants to take a new direction, a different form.
-You can even feel yourself getting tired after roughly 750 words, wanting a break, knowing that something should soon be coming to a close.
+You can even feel yourself getting tired after 750 words, wanting a break, knowing something should be coming to a close soon.

 P.S.
 There are still spots available for next week’s workshop on the fundamentals of short-form writing.
 Learn more and sign up here.